 Follow Your Interests

 If you’re choosing to go the active investing route, consider companies and industries in which you have a natural interest.
-If you already have the finger on the pulse of these particular realms, it’ll be easier to know what’s going on with your investments.
+If you already have a finger on the pulse of these particular realms, it’ll be easier to know what’s going on with your investments.
 Are you ready to get started?

 As an active investor, you’ll need to stay on top of what’s going on in the world, market trends, and economic and political shifts that could affect the performance of your investments.